Only Begotten Daughter

-Only Begotten Daughter is a 1990 fantasy novel by American writer James Morrow, setting the stage for his later Godhead Trilogy.
+Only Begotten Daughter is a 1990 fantasy novel by American writer James K. Morrow, setting the stage for his later Godhead Trilogy.
 The book shared the 1991 World Fantasy Award with Ellen Kushner's Thomas the Rhymer.
 It was also nominated for the Nebula Award for Best Novel in 1990, and both the Locus and John W. Campbell Memorial Awards in 1991.

 Plot

 The story is about Julie Katz, the new Messiah, who is the daughter of God, and who is spontaneously conceived from a sperm bank donation by her father, Murray Katz, through "inverse parthenogenesis".
 Julie struggles with her messianic powers, the mind games of Satan, being hunted by fundamentalists, and the silence of her mother, God.

 This novel is a counter-theodicy similar to Morrow's Godhead Trilogy.
 In addition, Only Begotten Daughter refers to God as a female throughout the book.